polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 When you download a file, it is handled by `FileManager.js` which creates a dialog asking "Would you like to download [File Name].[Ext]?".
 You can place HTML elements in the download name, allowing for XSS, and running a dialoger HTML.
 This Pillow dialog does not have NativeBridge access though.

-It is patched in modern firmware.
+It is patched in modern firmware, and used by [Winterbreak2](https://github.com/KindleModding/Winterbreak2).

 ### KindleDrip